steffipeters/cycleconf.github.io/_includes/homepage-content.md

 ## Accommodation

 We are unable to provide hosting for participants.
-Copenhagen has many hotels, hostels and Cosy Airbnb apartments, and friendly couch-surfing hosts.
+Copenhagen has many hotels, cosy Airbnb apartments, and friendly couch-surfing hosts.

 ## Speakers